-Doing this daily, or a couple times a week can help your dog cope with his stress of riding in the car and will help him turn his negative associations into good ones.
+Doing this daily, or a couple of times a week can help your dog cope with dog car ride fears and will help him turn his negative associations into good ones.
 Once he’s comfortable, take him on short rides around the neighborhood or to fun places like the park, gradually take longer trips until he’s 100 percent comfortable riding in the car.
 You’ll be making the ride safer for you and your pet, since you won’t have to worry about his comfort while you’re behind the wheel.

 Make it a smooth ride

 Bumps and jolts can make for an unsafe and unpleasant car ride for both you and your pet.
 Make the car ride smooth by adding four new tires.
 Tire brands including BF Goodrich make special tires that offer superior handling and a smooth ride such as the Long Trail TA Touring Tires.
 The experts at Autos.com suggest drivers replace tires every 40,000 and recommend replacing damaged tires immediately.
 Keep your new tires in tip-top shape and a safe working condition by having them rotated every 5,000 or 10,000 miles to ensure even wear and tear.

 According to Preventive Vet, some dogs feel more comfortable inside of the car if they are secured.
 Harnesses, crates, and hard or soft-sided carriers can all help your dog feel less anxious during car rides.
 And, these helpful restraints can also give your peace of mind while you’re behind the wheel.